Enrico39/Enrico39/README.md

 # ⚡️ About Me:
-🔭 I’m currently working on Games and Apps<br>🌱 Learning Unity & Blender<br>
+🔭 I’m currently working on Games and Apps<br>🌱 Learning Unity and Algorithms & Data Structures<br>

 ## 👥 Socials: